-BHS377 Legal Processes in Reporting Suspected Abuse and Neglect - 1 credit
+BHS377 Legal Processes in Reporting Suspected Abuse and Neglect - 1 credit suspected child abuse and neglect, what happens once a report is filed, and the laws governing child protection services.

-This course covers the Massachusetts child abuse and neglect reporting law and regulations implementing that law.
-Students learn the elements of law pertaining to what legally constitutes abuse, the responsibilities of mandated reporters in reporting suspected child abuse and neglect, what happens once a report is filed, and the laws governing child protection services.
+This course will cover the Massachusetts child abuse and neglect reporting law and regulations implementing that law.
+Students will learn the elements of law pertaining to what legally constitutes abose, the responsibilities of mandated reporters in reporting